HAIR LOSS ISSUES?

 Up to two-thirds of Caucasian men between the ages of 35 and 40 are affected; women are affected to a lesser degree (around 30 % before menopause and more than 50% after the menopause).

-In men, the first sign of baldness is a gradually receding hairline followed by more or less extensive loss of hair around a bald patch on the vertex.
-In women, hair loss appears as a gradual and diffuse reduction in hair density all over the scalp; the hairline is usually not particularly affected.
+In men, baldness is first manifested by the gradual withdrawal of the frontal line, followed by more or less extensive loss of hair to the tonsure.
+In women, it is rather manifested by a gradual and diffuse decrease in hair density over the entire head.
+The frontal line is usually not affected.

 Hair loss is usually gradual, with periods of active loss alternating with periods of remission.